-Node O9.
-In the first presentation, the patient has a history of sustained abstinence related to a previous treatment episode, and has recently relapsed.
+In the first presentation, the patient has a history of sustained improvement related to a previous treatment episode, and has recently relapsed.
 In such an instance, one should reinstitute the previously successful treatment unless there is an intervening reason not to do so (e.g., pregnancy, medical contraindication, etc.) (LOE V).
-Whether the patient should resume a previously successful treatment or change to another treatment (e.g., buprenorphine maintenance) can be a difficult decision, and depends to some extent on the length of abstinence obtained and the severity of the most recent relapse; a shorter period of abstinence (e.g., a few weeks or months), less successful overall functioning (e.g., variable adherence with the previous treatment episode), and greater severity of current relapse all would favor institution of maintenance treatment, while a lengthy period of abstinence and a brief, relatively contained relapse would favor reinstitution of the previously successful treatment regimen.
+Whether the patient should resume a previously successful treatment or change to another treatment (e.g., buprenorphine maintenance or long-acting injectable naltrexone) can be a difficult decision, and depends to some extent on the length of abstinence obtained and the severity of the most recent relapse; a shorter period of abstinence (e.g., a few weeks or months), less successful overall functioning (e.g., variable adherence with the previous treatment episode), and greater severity of current relapse all would favor institution of a different treatment approach, while a lengthy period of abstinence and a brief, relatively contained relapse would favor reinstitution of the previously successful treatment regimen.